fminzoni/ActionMongo/README.md

     private var cursor:Cursor;

 Assign cursor the results of the query.
 Pass the query and results objs.
-Also a getResults function for when the query is complete:
+Also add getResults function for when the query is complete:

     cursor = collection.find(query, results, getResult);